Syria – Central and Northeast (Aleppo, Homs, Hama, Idlib, Latakia, Tartus) November 5-7, 2019

 HISTORY

 Hama grew prosperous during the Ayyubid period, as well as the Mamluk period.
-It gradually expanded to both banks of the Orontes River, with a new bridge, over thirty different sized norias (water-wheels), a massive citadel and a special aqueduct brought drinking water to Hama from the neighboring town of Salamiyah.
+It gradually expanded to both banks of the Orontes River, with a new bridge, over thirty different-sized norias (water-wheels), a massive citadel and a special aqueduct that brought drinking water to Hama from the neighbouring town of Salamiyah.
 Ibn Battuta visited Hama in 1335 and remarked that the Orontes River made the city “pleasant to live in, with its many gardens full of trees and fruits.”

 In the 18th century, it was under the governor of Damascus, the Azems, who also ruled other parts of Syria, for the Ottomans.
 They erected sumptuous residences in Hama, including the Azem Palace and Khan As’ad Pasha.
 There were 14 caravansaries in the city.